sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/3 - Sans, Sans, Sans, Sans, Sans, and the Subverse (and Sans) (AHITxUT Sansverse)/6 - Brothers in Harms.md

 Nightmare paused.
 He leaned in over the booth.
 "Are you *falling down*, brother?"
 He asked slowly, his expression strangely concerned.
 "After everything that has happened, all that I have put you through, *this* is where you're giving up?"

 "No?
 Er- Oh!
 No, no!"
 Dream briefly plastered a grin on his face and pretended to swat Nightmare away.
 "No, sorry.
 But uh- I've decided that...
 I'm going to follow along with the interlopers.
 It just seems... right, you know?
-Maybe there's still some way for me to help fix all this."
+Maybe there's still some way for me to help fix all this.
+Maybe we’re still here for a reason."

 Nightmare raised his eyes to meet his brother's, examining him. "...Heh," he finally said.
 "That's more like the Dream I know.
 I'm not surprised - not even death can truly keep you down."